aligator/NoGo/README.md

 If you find an inconsistency with git, please create a new Issue.
 The goal is to provide the exact same .gitignore handling.

+## Stability
+Note that this lib is currently beta and therefore may introduce breaking changes.

 ## Usage
 ```go
 n := nogo.New(nogo.DotGitRule)